SamuraiWriter7/yin-yang-five-phase-reasoning-protocol-v0.1/README.md

 * avoiding unnecessary expansion
 * retaining only the next useful action
 * estimating when suppression or stopping is appropriate
+* shifting between sync and async reasoning behavior
+* delaying critique when immediate pruning would reduce useful exploration
+* returning retained memory only when it improves the next response

 A practical implementation may be called: